-- a) A-Rules 1.7 and 2.2 are applicable. - b) The rules and credit recognition with regards to the academic language proficiency tests and modules are indicated in the yearbook. - c) The procedure and form of written applications, and the conditions for credit recognition and transfer in formal academic programmes and qualifications offered by a faculty are specified in the applicable quality manual of the faculty. - d) All requests for credit recognition and transfer must be motivated and recommended by the relevant academic programme leaders / subject chairs and ratified by the Faculty Board before recognition will officially be granted. - e) The Faculty rules stipulate that recognition of credits of modules will apply for a 5 year period.
-Applications for the recognition of credits of modules longer than the prescribed period will be evaluate on merit by the executive dean (A-Rules 1.7.3 and 1.7.4). - f) Other credit recognition and transfer of modules will where applicable be indicated at the relevant programme in the yearbook.

-Requests for credit recognition and transfer must be motivated and recommended by involved academic managers and endorsed by the Faculty Board before recognition will officially be granted. (eg. Other modules from other universities).
+- a.
+Refer to A-Rules 1.7; 2.2 and 3.2. - b.
+The rules and credit recognition with regards to the academic language proficiency tests and modules are indicated in the yearbook. - c.
+The procedure and form of written applications, and the conditions for credit recognition and transfer in formal academic programmes and qualifications offered by a faculty are specified in the applicable quality manual of the faculty. - d.
+All requests for credit recognition and transfer must be motivated and recommended by the relevant academic programme leaders / subject chairs and ratified by the Faculty Board before recognition will officially be granted. - e.
+The Faculty rules stipulate that recognition of credits of modules will apply for a 5-year period.
+Applications for the recognition of credits of modules longer than the prescribed period will be evaluated on merit by the Executive Dean. - f.
+Other credit recognition and transfer of modules will where applicable be indicated at the relevant programme in the yearbook. - g.
+Requests for credit recognition and transfer must be motivated and recommended by involved academic managers and endorsed by the Faculty Board before recognition will officially be granted. (e.g. Other modules from other universities). - h.
 The procedure and form of written applications, and the conditions for credit recognition and transfer in formal academic programmes and qualifications offered by the faculty are specified in the applicable quality processes of the faculty.